sitamgithub-MSIT/MalDetect/README.md

 The model training and evaluation process is documented in the Jupyter notebooks in the `notebook/` directory.
 These notebooks provide step-by-step instructions on data augmentation, data preprocessing, model selection, and performance evaluation.
 Then these notebooks are converted into Python scripts and saved in the `src/` directory.
 The model training pipeline is implemented in the `train_pipeline.py` file.
 The model prediction pipeline is implemented in the `predict_pipeline.py` file.

-In order to train the model, follow these steps:
+To train the model, follow these steps:

 1. Run the `train_pipeline.py` file: `python -m src.pipeline.train_pipeline`
 2. The model will be trained on the dataset and the serialized model will be saved in the `artifacts/` directory.
 3. The model evaluation metrics will be logged using Comet ML and TensorBoard.
-4. The model can be used for prediction by running the flask app through `app.py` that uses the saved model and uses `predict_pipeline.py` for prediction.
+4. The model can be used for prediction by running the flask app through `app.py` which uses the saved model and uses `predict_pipeline.py` for prediction.

 **Note**: The model training and evaluation process can be customized by changing the hyperparameters and configurations in the `config.py` file.
 With the help of Comet ML, the model training and evaluation process can be tracked in more detail.

 ## Results

 The trained model, with set hyperparameters, was able to achieve an accuracy of 94.10% on the evaluation.
 Various runs were performed using Comet ML for experiment tracking.
 The best model was selected based on the validation accuracy and loss.
-The model is saved as an keras file provided in the repository itself.
+The model is saved as a keras file provided in the repository itself.
 Further, that was applied in the prediction task and connected with the Flask app.

 **Note**: For model runs, tensorboard and comet ml were used to visualize the training and validation loss and accuracy in more detail.
 The tensorboard logs and comet ml logs screenshots are provided in the `assets/` folder.